Mengxuan-Liang/capstone-Pawblr/README.md

 # Pawblr

-Welcome to Pawblr, the ultimate social hub for dogs and their human companions!
+Welcome to Pawblr, the ultimate social hub for dogs, their human companions, and AI!
 Whether you're a dog owner, enthusiast, or just can't resist adorable dog content, Pawblr is the place to share, discover, and celebrate all things canine.
-Create your own posts, follow other pups, explore trending tags, and connect with a community that loves dogs as much as you do.
+Create your own posts, follow other pups, explore trending tags, chat with AI about dog care, behavior tips, or fun facts, and connect with a community that loves dogs as much as you do.
 From funny moments to heartwarming stories, Pawblr is your go-to spot for everything dog-related.
 Share your dog's adventures, find new furry friends, and join the fun at Pawblr!

 # Live Link